UbaidillahGit/kanban_board/README.md

 # Architeture
 using DDD (Domain-Drivers Design) will have four layer
     - Presentation
-        Which is handle all of the widgets and state of the Widget's, as the output of the "Business Logic" this layer will directly associated with Application layer
+        Which is handle all of the widgets and state of the Widget's.
+        As the output of the "Business Logic" this layer will directly associated with Application layer

     - Application
         The role of this layer is to perform the business logic using the BLoC StateManagement.